NoemiAM/NoemiAM.github.io/_pages/about.md

 ---

 Hi I'm Noemi!
-I'm currently a PhD student at the [Gravitation and Astroparticle Physics Amsterdam (GRAPPA) Institute](https://www.grappa.amsterdam), affiliated with the [Department of Physics at the University of Amsterdam](https://iop.uva.nl).
+I'm currently a postdoc fellow at the [Max-Planck Institute for Astrophysics](https://www.mpa-garching.mpg.de).
+Previously, I did a PhD at the [Gravitation and Astroparticle Physics Amsterdam (GRAPPA) Institute](https://www.grappa.amsterdam), affiliated with the [Department of Physics at the University of Amsterdam](https://iop.uva.nl).
 I enjoy doing research at the intersection of astrophysics, cosmology, and particle physics using modern statistics and machine learning techniques in order to improve our understanding of the dark Universe.

 ---